clocklimited/mongo-wrangler/Readme.md

 4. `./dump.js {database name}`

+4.1 If you want to exclude additional collections use `-e` `./dump.js -e member,subscriber,duck,log {database name}`

 5. Check the output for instructions and copy and paste the onliner

 6. Send to the requester